charslaw/Pando/docs/Guidelines.md

 When represented internally, the node data for a blob will consist of the byte representation of its data.

+If you can guarantee that an array/string is of a fixed length, it may be ok to include it in a blob.
+However, this array/string should probably be wrapped in a custom struct and would require a custom Serializer/Deserializer.

 ## (3) An array of primitive value types is a blob

 When an array contains a primitive value types, it can be serialized as a blob itself.
 This includes things such